ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/how_to_create_ip_core_driver/how_to_create_ip_core_driver.rst

        uz_axi_write_int32(base_address+A_int32_Data_uz_axi_testIP,A);
    }

-12. Run the tests, they pass.
-Note that this assert only prevents calling the function with ``base_address == 0``, e.g., if the variable was automatically initialized by a struct initializer.
+12. Run the tests.
+They pass.
+Note that this assertion only prevents calling the function with ``base_address == 0``, e.g., if a struct initializer automatically initialized the variable.
 The function still can be called with a *wrong* base address!

 13. We can now write :math:`A` to the IP-Core and have a test that ensures that we write to the correct addresses.
 Next step: do the same for :math:`B`:

-.. warning:: It is tempting to copy & paste everything here - be careful to get all addresses, function, and variable names right!
+.. warning:: It is tempting to copy & paste everything here - be careful to get all addresses, functions, and variable names right!

 14. Write a test that checks that ``uz_myIP_hw_write_B`` writes to the correct address and a test that prevents calls with ``base_address == 0``: